UniversalDependencies/docs/_ctn/feat/Person-psor.md

 </tr>
 </table>

-Possessives may have two different numbers: that of the possessed object (number agreement with modified noun) and that of the possessor.
-The `Number[psor]` feature captures the possessor’s number.
+Possessives may have two different persons: that of the possessed object (number agreement with modified noun) and that of the possessor.
+The `Person[psor]` feature captures the possessor’s person.

 ### <a name="1">`1`</a>: first person